Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ```

 :::tip
-Because "prepare-vm" is not exposed outside of the Dom0 (yet?), we can't use Xen Orchestra to give you a one-click solution as of now.
+Because "prepare-vm" is not exposed outside of the Dom0 (yet?), we can't use CloudVisor to give you a one-click solution as of now.
 :::